IMPORTANT THINGS YOU SHOULD KNOW BEFORE SHIPPING TO MEXICO

 Freight companies in most parts of the world face a lot of issues when it comes to crossing borders in order to get a product to its destination.
 This is particularly true for logistics companies operating in the United States and Mexico.
 There are quite a lot of obstacles that get in the way of these companies.
 These obstacles cause numerous delays and errors which not only affects the businesses and companies sending these products but also the freight services exporting them.

-Most business owners do not realize the complexities that surround cross border shipment between the United States and Mexico.
-They are not aware of the fact that crossing borders is riddled with unforeseen circumstances that most freight services cannot even predict.
+Most business owners do not realize the complexities that surround cross-border shipment between the United States and Mexico.
+They are not aware of the fact that crossing borders are riddled with unforeseen circumstances that most freight services cannot even predict.

 EXPORTING ASSISTANCE FOR U.S. COMPANIES

 The best thing about exploring the opportunities to export to Mexico is knowing you don’t have to go alone.
 If you’re wondering the way to export to Mexico, you’ll possibly need assistance from your in-country allies, including the U.S. Commercial Service office, international trade missions, and chambers of commerce.

 One of the primary places to think about is your local and in-country U.S. Commercial Service offices.
 The U.S. Commercial Service helps U.S. businesses find Mexican buyers and exports partners.
 They also include representation by an agent, distributor, or partner who can provide essential local knowledge and contacts critical for your success.

 The National Association of District Export Councils (NADEC) increases awareness and understanding of the importance of exports to the US economy through education, legislative outreach, and engagement with DECs and other relevant stakeholders.